ttjjmm/ttjjmm/README.md

 - 👋 Hi, I’m Jimmy Tao.
 - 👀 I’m interested in CV, High Performance Computation or more.
-- 🌱 I’m currently learning NLP, CUDA.
+- 🌱 I’m currently learning NLP, CUDA C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tjm468@163.com